iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

 * HTTP request method: GET or POST
 * Format of HTTP parameters and/or JSON body used while querying them
 * Format of the JSON response returned by the provider
-* The `jq` expression used by Iter8 to extract the metric value from the JSON response
+* The logic used by Iter8 to extract the metric value from the JSON response

 The examples in this document focus on Prometheus, NewRelic, Sysdig, and Elastic.
 However, the principles illustrated here will enable you to use metrics from any provider in experiments.